rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 ![Boot diagnostics Serial log](images/23_BootDiagnosticsSeriallog.png?raw=true)

 Here you will see the serial log for the VM in question.
-The Serial log is populated by the Azure VM Agent or when events are printed during boot.
+The Serial log is populated by the Azure VM Agent or when events are printed to serial console during boot.

-The serial log is stored as a .log file in the backing Storage Account alongside the latest .bmp format screenshot image.
+The serial log is stored as a .log file in a backing Storage Account alongside, in the case of Windows, a latest .bmp format screenshot image.
 The log can be downloaded directly from the page that you're on ('Boot diagnostics') by clicking 'Download serial log'.

 However, this guide is going to take you to have a look around the backing Storage Account with you downloading the log file from there.
-Make a mental note of the Storage Account name that was displayed when you checked that the services was on.
+Make a mental note of the Storage Account name that was displayed when you checked that the services was on (or go back and check if needbe).

 <br>